 You will learn how to construct triangles in this chapter.
-You do not need all the six elements i.e. the three angles and three sides of a triangle to construct a triangle.
 A triangle can be drawn if you know the elements that are required for two triangles to be congurent.
 Thus, a triangle can be drawn in any of the situations given below i.e., if we know the-